The Most Up-to-Date REAL ID Information

-If your state is on the list below, you will NOT be able to use your state-issued identification to board an airplane starting January 22, 2018:
+If your state or territory is on the list below, you will NOT be able to use your state-issued identification to board an airplane starting October 10, 2018:

 Many states are already compliant with Real ID regulations, meaning residents of those states do not have to worry about being unable to board an airplane using their state-issued identification.